burghoff/Scientific-Inkscape/README.md

 # Flatten Plots
 Flatten Plots is a useful utility that eliminates many of the difficulties that arise when plots are exported from common plotting programs.
 1. *Deep ungroup*: The Scale Plots utility uses grouping to determine when objects are to be kept together, so a deep ungroup is typically needed to remove any existing groupings initially.
-While there is a standalone Deep Ungroup extension built in to Inkscape, it is somewhat buggy—the version in Inkscape 1.0.2 cannot ungroup *any* of the plots in the provided test file.
+It also unlinks any clones.
-2. *Apply text fixes*: Applies a series of fixes to text described below.
+2. *Apply text fixes*: Applies a series of fixes to text described below (particularly useful for PDF/EPS text).
 3. *Remove white rectangles*: Removes any rectangles that have white fill and no stroke.
 Mostly for removing a plot's background.

 ### Text fixes